mustakshif/Asri/README.md

 Latest updates:

-### v1.0.6

-* Optimized the font list of code blocks, making Chinese characters in code blocks consistent with the regular text.
-* Redesigned the marketplace project detail page.
-* Fixed the issue where the top bar and status bar were displaying abnormally on mobile devices.
-* Fixed the issue of the right margin not working for the tab bar in mini windows.

-### v1.0.5
+### v1.0.7

-* Optimized the style of `Flashcard - Spaced Repetition` dialog.
-* Optimized the style of graph configuration panel.
-* Adjusted the list style when folded.
+* Redesigned document tags by using a monocolor style, improving their integration with the header image.
+* Redesigned the search list and search results highlight, and enhanced the display of grouped search list.
+* Removed dividing lines between the options in settings.

 Check all updates here 👉 [CHANGELOG](./CHANGELOG.md)